Find Grad Schools

 27 Yearly Graduations

 East West College of Natural Medicine comes in at #16 on our list of the most popular colleges offering master's degrees in alternative medicine.
 Roughly 0 attend the school each year.
-The alternative medicine program at East West College of Natural Medicine awarded 27 master's degrees during the 2020-2021 school year.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 27 people received their master's degree in alternative medicine from East West College of Natural Medicine.
+Of these students, 81% were women and 19% were members of underrepresented racial-ethnic groups.

 #17